clechasseur/mini_exercism/DEVELOPMENT.md

 Any new feature or bug fix would need new tests to validate.
 Make sure all tests pass before submitting a PR.

+Note: some tests connect to real Exercism endpoints and they are not run by default.
+To have them executed when running tests, you have to define a specific `cfg` flag to pass to `cargo`.
+For more information, see [this test file](./tests/real_endpoints/mod.rs).

 ### Linting

 Before submitting a PR, make sure `rustfmt` and `clippy` are happy.
 To tidy up your code before committing, simply run